jamieahmed/jamie-portfolio/README.md

   - Add dark Mode.
   - Add responsive design for Extra small devices (Ex,phones or maybe watches, 400px and down).
   - Add functionality to display cards,(In resume page),
-  - Add email.js to recive message from users,
+  - Add email.js to receive message from users,
   - Design social media icons and project
-  - In projects page add small navbar with four buttons to let user choose specific project.
+  - Add small navbar with four buttons to let user choose specific project.
     - All projects
     - Front end
     - Back end
-    - Mern Stack
+    - MERN Stack
   - Update HTML with (DOM) to clean HTMl file,
-  - Add new directory for each page and remove unnecessary code.
+  - Create new directory & file for each page and remove unnecessary code.
   - Add Animations,
+  - Check errors and test App